Grade Replacement FAQ's

 - Who qualifies for the Grade Replacement Policy?

-- The policy applies to fully-admitted undergraduate students.
-Graduate or non-degree seeking students do not qualify for Grade Replacement.
+- The policy applies to undergraduate students; graduate students do not qualify for Grade Replacement.

 - When does this start?